zenstruck/class-metadata/README.md

 use Zenstruck\Metadata;

 // metadata for a class
-Metadata::for(MyClass::class); // array<string,scalar> - metadata array for MyClass or empty array if none
+Metadata::for(User::class); // array<string,scalar> - metadata array for User or empty array if none
-Metadata::for(new MyClass()); // alternatively, you can pass the object directly Metadata::for('alias'); // alternatively, fetch metadata by a class' alias
+Metadata::for(new User()); // alternatively, you can pass the object directly Metadata::for('user'); // alternatively, fetch metadata by a class' alias

-// metadata value for key Metadata::get(MyClass::class, 'key'); // scalar|null - the metadata value for "key" or null if none Metadata::get(new MyClass(), 'key'); // alternatively, you can pass the object directly Metadata::get('alias', 'key'); // alternatively, fetch metadata by a class' alias
+// metadata value for key
+Metadata::get(User::class, 'key'); // scalar|null - the metadata value for "key" or null if none Metadata::get(new User(), 'key'); // alternatively, you can pass the object directly Metadata::get('alias', 'key'); // alternatively, fetch metadata by a class' alias

-// "first" metadata value for list of keys Metadata::first(MyClass::class, 'key1-', 'key-2', 'key-n'); // scalar|null - first metadata value found for" keys" (left to right) or null if none
+// "first" metadata value for list of keys Metadata::first(User::class, 'key1-', 'key-2', 'key-n'); // scalar|null - first metadata value found for" keys" (left to right) or null if none
-Metadata::first(new MyClass(), 'key1-', 'key-2', 'key-n'); // alternatively, you can pass the object directly
+Metadata::first(new User(), 'key1-', 'key-2', 'key-n'); // alternatively, you can pass the object directly
-Metadata::first('alias', 'key1-', 'key-2', 'key-n'); // alternatively, fetch metadata by a class' alias
+Metadata::first('user', 'key1-', 'key-2', 'key-n'); // alternatively, fetch metadata by a class' alias

 // all classes with metadata key Metadata::classesWith('identifier'); // class-string[] - FQCN's that have metadata with key "identifier"